A short recap of who we are, and how we came to be.

 When Amaya came along, she was too young, then, as will happen, she got older.
 Amaya seduced me, sort of, I don’t take much seduction.

 Enough update, intimate and otherwise.
-Those of you who have slogged through my other books are familiar.
-Maybe even tired of it.
+Those of you who have slogged through my other books are familiar, maybe even tired of it.
 Although I have trouble imagining anyone tired of my sexual exploits, but it takes all kinds.
-And, surely, people who fume or faint at the idea of lesbianism haven’t read this far.
+And, surely, people who fume or faint at the idea of lesbian haven’t read this far.

 Besides, we aren’t just about personal intimacy.
 We also play hard with the maladjusted, perhaps more to your taste.
-I’m not here to judge.
+I’m not here to judge...unless you're an abuser.

 We are students of qi, pronounced ‘chee’ which is sometimes called life force.
 You may or may not believe in it.
 Fortunately, belief doesn’t matter.
-You have it, a rock has it, the universe is suffused in it, a constant stream of energy.
+You have it, a rock has it, the universe is suffused in it, a constant ocean of energy.
+Like a fish is surrounded by water, you are surrounded by qi.
 Some of us have been able to tap that energy and focus it.
 Learning to do so is time consuming, tedious and depending on your intent, may limit its availability to you.
 In other words, to access powerful energy beyond yourself, you have to let go of yourself.
 That prospect sounds nicely spiritual, but letting go of self scares people, so they don’t.

 Intent doesn’t mean good intent or bad intent.
 Qi doesn’t care what your intent is, only that you have intent, it can be used for good or evil.
 Electricity doesn’t discriminate about who gets the energy, only that the line it runs through doesn’t offer too much resistance.